 2. What’s in it for me?

-If you’ve read my book, you know I cover this extensively (starting on p.
-81) But if you haven’t, here’s the truth:
+If you’ve taken my course, you know I cover this extensively.
+But if you haven’t, here’s the truth:

 No one cares about you (it’s harsh, but pretty accurate.)